mediocregopher/ghost/example/README.md

 # Usage

-Call `go run` on each script individually.
-Order doesn't actually matter, and you should be able to kill either script and bring it back up and have things resume normally fairly quickly.
+Call `go run` on each script individually, first the server then the client.
+After starting them you should be able to kill either script and bring it back up and have things go back to normal fairly quickly.